Dr Emma Camp

 Committed to Change Growth Education Equity

-I hold an Honorary Position with the United Nations as part of the second class of Young Leaders for the Sustainable Development Goals and am a National Geographic Explorer.
+I am a National Geographic Explorer and Rolex Associate Laureate.
 In 2020 I was named an inaugural Australian Academy of Sciences STEM Women’s Gamechanger and made Time Magazines Next Generation Leaders list.
 I am passionate about communicating research to engage society to become part of the solutions required to ensure a perpetual Earth.

 Extreme Mangrove Corals